jundalisay/spblist/content/en/research/descartes/passions/article-106.md

 ### 108. In Hatred

-Sometimes, on the contrary, some foreign juice would come to the heart, which was not suitable to maintain the heat, or even could extinguish it: this caused the spirits rising from the heart to the brain to excite in the soul the passion of Hatred.
+Sometimes, on the contrary, some foreign juice enters the heart.
+This juice is not suitable to maintain the heat, and even could extinguish it.

+This causes the spirits rising from the heart to the brain to excite Hatred in the soul.

-At the same time, these spirits would also go from the brain to the nerves, which could push blood from the spleen and small veins of the liver to the heart, to prevent this harmful juice from entering; and further towards those that could push this same juice back to the intestines and stomach, or sometimes force the stomach to vomit it.
-Hence these same movements usually accompany the passion of Hatred.
+At the same time, these spirits also go from the brain to the nerves.

+To prevent this harmful juice from entering the heart, these spirits push the blood from the spleen and small veins of the liver.
+These push this same juice back to the intestines and stomach, or sometimes force the stomach to vomit it.

+Hence these same movements usually accompany Hatred.

-It can be seen that there are in the liver many veins or conduits, large enough for the juice of the food to pass from the portal vein to the vena cava, and from there to the heart, without stopping at the liver; but there are also an infinite number of smaller ones where it can stop, and which always contain reserve blood, as does the spleen; this blood, being coarser than that in other parts of the body, can better serve as nourishment for the fire in the heart when the stomach and intestines fail to provide it.
+The liver has many veins or conduits, large enough for the juice of the food to pass from the portal vein to the vena cava, and from there to the heart, without stopping at the liver.

+But there are also an infinite number of smaller ones where it can stop.
+These veins always contain reserve blood, as does the spleen.

+This blood is coarser than that in other parts of the body.
+They can better serve as nourishment for the fire in the heart when the stomach and intestines fail to provide it.

 ### 109. In Joy